-We visited Egypt in December of 2010.
+We visited Egypt Africa in December of 2010.

-My wife and I visited Egypt at the end of December 2010, and we (okay, I) had a habit of asking the locals what they thought of Mubarak.
+My wife and I went to Egypt at the end of December 2010, and we (okay, I) had a habit of asking the locals what they thought of Mubarak.
 Not because we were all that curious about Egyptian rulers—not current ones, anyway—but just because his huge, swarthy mug was everywhere in Cairo.
 That, and because we were frequently at a loss for conversation topics. (“Hot enough for you?” doesn’t really translate.)

 Each time we asked the locals their opinion of president-for-life Hosni Mubarak, their reaction was the same: they’d do a quick look left, then right to make sure no one was listening, and then they’d curse in Arabic for five minutes.
 Not two months later, Mubarak and his oppressive regime was forced from power.
 Coincidence?
 Obviously not.
 That’s a textbook causal relationship, not simply correlation (ask any scientician.)

-Three hours into the 11-hour flight, I was bored, tired and crammed into United’s Economy seating praying the guy ahead of me wouldn’t put his seat back and snap my kneecaps.
+Three hours into the 11-hour flight, I was bored, tired and crammed into United’s Economy seating praying the guy ahead of me wouldn’t put his seat bamaybe ck and snap my kneecaps.
 I placated myself with the belief that all the pain would be worth it.
 This was my chance to see remnants of the world’s first great civilization.
 To gaze upon the last remaining Wonder of the Ancient World: the Pyramids of Giza.
 And to touch a camel inappropriately.

 Unlike religious-types who go visit “holy lands,” I was going to visit the birthplace of civilization itself.
 A journey back to my roots as a human being who didn’t like living in caves.
 Egypt was the first major ancient society where people elevated themselves from a solitary, sustenance existence to a fully realized society complete with a class structure allowing the privileged few to exploit the masses.